thecontinium/synology-mediamon/README.rst

 3. SSH into your DiskStation as admin (e.g. ``ssh admin@192.168.1.20`` -- use
    the right IP address for your DiskStation) and move the files into a bin directory ``mkdir bin && mv *.{py,sh} bin``

 4. Install pyinotify:

    ``sudo -i`` to become the root user.
-This will require re-entering your admin user's password
+This will require re-entering your admin user's password.

    python3 -m ensurepip
    python3 -m pip install pyinotify

    Test that pyinotify works:
     python3 -m pyinotify -v /tmp